hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/order-by.md

 The `ORDER BY` clause defines a criteria to sort rows in the result set of a `SELECT` statement.

-It has a single form where it accepts a list of ordering expressions as parameters.
-An *ordering expression* is a typical expression that is decorated with extra ordering features.
+It has a single form where it accepts a list of *ordering expressions* as parameters.
+An ordering expression is a typical LiveSQL expression that is decorated with extra ordering features.

 ## Ordering Features

-The ordering of rows can be tailored using typical LiveSQL expressions.
-These expressions can include two extra features related to the ordering:
+The ordering of rows can be specified with expressions that can include two extra features related to the ordering:

 - Ascending or descending ordering.
-- Location of nulls in the ordering space.
+- Location of nulls in the ordering domain.

 To use an expression to sort in ascending order decorate it with `.asc`.
 If a descending order is needed then the expression needs to be qualified with the `.desc()` method.
 This tells LiveSQL that the expression should be